Conditional Memory via Scalable Lookup: A New Axis of Sparsity for Large Language Models: Architecture

 \subsection{System Efficiency: Decoupling Compute and Memory}

-Scaling memory-augmented models is often constrained by the limited capacity of GPU high-bandwidth memory (HBM).
-However, the deterministic retrieval mechanism of Engram naturally supports the decoupling of parameter storage from computational resources.
-Unlike MoE, which relies on runtime hidden states for dynamic routing, Engram's retrieval indices depend solely on the input token sequence.
+Scaling model parameters is often constrained by the limited capacity of GPU high-bandwidth memory (HBM).
+However, unlike MoE which relies on runtime hidden states for dynamic routing, Engram employs a deterministic retrieval mechanism based solely on input token IDs, naturally decoupling parameter storage from computation.
 This predictability facilitates specialized optimization strategies for both training and inference, as illustrated in \autoref{fig:engram_system}.

 During training, to accommodate large-scale embedding tables, we employ standard model parallelism by sharding the tables across available GPUs.
 An All-to-All communication primitive is used to gather active rows in the forward pass and dispatch gradients in the backward pass, enabling the total memory capacity to scale linearly with the number of accelerators.